The morning of April 13, 1975

 The Lebanese Army, the cable notes, appeared to be standing down.
 An unconfirmed report reaching the Embassy stated that Army units near the fighting had been ordered not to intervene.

-Kamal Jumblatt, the Druze leader who commanded the coalition of Lebanese leftist parties allied with the PLO, moved simultaneously on the domestic front: he called for the removal of the Kataeb’s ministers from the Lebanese cabinet.
+Simultaneously, the cable records, Kamal Jumblatt — leader of the coalition of Lebanese leftist parties allied with the PLO — called for the removal of Kataeb ministers from the Lebanese cabinet.
+The cable notes this without characterizing the motive; the timing is part of the documentary record.

 The ambassador’s verdict